Canine Longevity Research

 What We Are Doing

-We have recruited 100 retired sled dogs from kennels across the United States, who can no longer race, and provided them with a spacious home designed specifically for the Vaika project.
-The facility includes a large playground where dogs can run freely and enjoy their retirement.
+For the initial stage of our research, which occurred between 2018 and 2023, we recruited 100 retired sled dogs from kennels throughout the United States.
+The facility included a large playground where dogs could run freely and enjoy their retirement.

-We carefully monitor multiple parameters of the natural aging process in our dogs, similar to what is done with elderly humans.
-To limit stress on our dogs, we restrict research to periodic blood draws and vaccinations to learn about their immune system.
-To assess their physical and cognitive health, we use play-based tests, such as problem-solving games, and treadmill exercise.
+We carefully monitored multiple parameters of the natural aging process in our dogs.
+To assess their physical and cognitive health, we used play-based tests, such as problem-solving games, and treadmill exercises.

-Important Note: Our dogs are not used as experimental animals
+Important Note: Our dogs were not used as experimental animals

 for human drug development.

-They are treated with the same standards of safety and care as healthy but aging humans.
-All of the treatments used in our research have been clinically tested on people and are completely safe for our canine subjects.
+They were treated with the same standards of safety and care as healthy but aging humans.
+All of the treatments used in our research have been clinically tested on people and were completely safe for our canine subjects.

-Our dogs receive state-of-the-art veterinary care provided by faculty from the School
+Our dogs received state-of-the-art veterinary care provided by faculty from the School

 of Veterinary Medicine at Cornell University.